-FALSE ALARM incidents make up almost half of the Service's activity, with 67% being Fire alarm due to Apparatus incidents.
-Along with 29% recorded as Good Intent false alarm and the remaining 4% being Malicious False Alarms.
+FALSE ALARM incidents make up half of the Service's activity, with 68% being Fire alarm due to Apparatus incidents.
+Along with 28% recorded as Good Intent false alarm and the remaining 4% being Malicious False Alarms.

-PRIMARY FIRE incidents encompass Accidental Dwelling Fires at 43% and are shown later in the report within KPI 1.3.
+PRIMARY FIRE incidents encompass Accidental Dwelling Fires at 46% and are shown later in the report within KPI 1.3.
 Accidental Building Fires are split between commercial and non-commercial premises and are covered within KPI 1.5(a) and KPI 1.5(b).
+Deliberate fires within dwellings are covered in KPI 1.6.2 and other buildings in KPI 1.6.3.

 SECONDARY FIRE incidents are typically anti-social behaviour fires (KPI 1.6.1).
-These mainly involve loose refuse; however, fires with an accidental or not known cause increased during the Covid pandemic and continue to remain the dominant type with 57%.
+These mainly involve loose refuse; however, accidental fires increased during the ongoing Covid pandemic, as such, 52% are recorded as having an accidental/unknown cause.

 SPECIAL SERVICE incidents are made up of a number of different activities, with 55% being defined as a critical incident and are captured within KPI 2.2.1.
-Of which, 30% resulted in the use of tools to gain entry to a property on behalf of the Ambulance Service, 29% are Road Traffic Collisions (RTC) and 8% are flooding related.
+Of which, 28% resulted in the use of tools to gain entry to a property on behalf of the Ambulance Service, 29% are Road Traffic Collisions (RTC) and 11% are flooding related.